 You’ve likely heard of coconut oil, but fractionated coconut oil is a bit different.
 It has been processed to remove the long-chain fatty acids, leaving behind a feather-light, liquid oil that stays fluid at room temperature.
 This process makes it less likely to clog pores and gives it an almost indefinite shelf life.
 It’s a practical and popular choice in professional settings because it’s non-greasy and doesn’t stain sheets.
 For those with sensitive skin, it’s a wonderfully gentle carrier oil that feels clean and light, providing excellent glide without any heavy residue.

-Soothing Additives: Arnica and Chamomile
+Soothing Additives like Arnica and Chamomile

 Sometimes, the carrier oil is just the beginning.
 Adding certain botanical extracts can enhance the soothing properties of your massage oil.
 Two of the best for sensitive skin are arnica and chamomile.
 Arnica is celebrated for its natural anti-inflammatory benefits, making it a great addition for sore muscles or bruised areas.
 Chamomile is famous for its calming effects, helping to reduce redness and soothe irritation.
 According to a dermatologist’s guide to massage oils, these additives can turn a simple massage into a targeted therapeutic treatment, offering extra comfort for reactive skin.

-Ingredients to Avoid for Sensitive Skin
+Red Flag Ingredients to Avoid for Sensitive Skin

 Knowing what to look for in a hypoallergenic massage oil is half the battle; knowing what to avoid is the other, equally important half.
 When you have sensitive skin, certain ingredients that are harmless to others can trigger redness, itching, or a full-blown rash.
 Reading the label is your best defense.
 Many products are marketed as “gentle” or “natural,” but a quick scan of the ingredient list can reveal potential irritants hiding in plain sight.